Saffron is one of the most expensive spices in the world! Learn how to use these beautiful red threads in your cooking and how to spot the fake stuff!

 So as you can imagine, it takes thousands of stigmas to make just a small amount of saffron, and they all of to be painstakingly harvested by hand and then set out to dry either over charcoal, or under the sun.

-With that in mind, it’s no wonder that good quality saffron can cost about $10 for just 1 gram!
+With that in mind, it’s no wonder that good quality threads can cost about $10 for just 1 gram!
 This is one spice you don’t want to waste.

 How to Spot Low Quality Saffron: